No. 324 - Sidmouth - United Church (1907-1995)

 The Sidmouth United Church stood at the junction of the B73 road to Batman Bridge and Spring Hill Road.
-It was demolished in 1995, approximately 90 years after it was built.
-The exact date of the church’s establishment is unknown.
-The earliest press report about it refers to “the first wedding solemnised” at the church in April 1909.
+It was removed from the site in 1995.

 An interesting aspect of the United Church was its close association with supporting servicemen during the Great War.
 A report in the Examiner from June 1918 is one example of many ceremonies held at the church for returning servicemen: